AdibZidan/personal-portfolio/README.md

 The Task-Manager is built using Angular 8 and is already CRUD ready.

-For the Back-End, I'm using Node.JS.
+For the Back-End, I'm using Node.JS; which is in a private repository.

 ## Instructions:

 Make sure to install the latest version of:
 - [Node.JS & npm](https://nodejs.org/en/).

+## Accomplishments:

+- Portfolio, About Me & Task Manager are fully responsive
+- Tests for each Component
+- Dynamic SCSS mixins

 ## What I've learned